-It is for this reason that I am setting up The Mark Usher Racing Club which is an exciting opportunity for you to get involved without having the financial pressure of owning a race horse.
+It is for this reason that I set up the Mark Usher Racing Club; it represents an exciting opportunity for you to get involved without having the financial pressure of owning a race horse.
 For only £50 a month you can join the Club and start enjoying a host of benefits as well as supporting the yard.

 Benefits to club members:

 - Follow the Club horses at home and on the racecourse.

 - A free owners badge each time the horse runs.
 Plus half price badges for family and friends.

 - Organised days at the yard, a local stud and other related venues.

 - Dedicated webpage which will be updated regularly to keep you informed of everything you want to know.

 - Sponsor a race at a local racecourse.
 This will raise awareness for the Club and there are perks from the course including judging the best turned out.